kottans/mock-repo/README.md

 Have a good day and good luck in your studies!
 🖖

+## Oh!
+Hi!
+Learned the basic commands for working in the terminal. turned out to be very useful.
+Now it is necessary to consolidate everything in practice in order to sharpen the speed and store it well in the memory

+It will be exciting if everything works out the first time.

 ## Hello everybody kottans!

 Have a nice day!
 Ukraine is a capital of great people!
 31.07.2022